AleitaT/372-project-1/README.md

 # Aleita Train CS 372 Project 1

-This is FTP chat client using the sockets api
+This is TCP chat client using the sockets api

 ## start server
 	make server port="<PORT#>"